Can a Neuroscientist Understand an LLM?

 I see more of what I would call an abstraction segregation issue.
 By abstraction segregation I mean the engineered independence of levels: each layer of the stack is designed so that its internals are opaque to the layers above and below, connected only through a stable interface.
 All levels of a microprocessor’s operation have been engineered and optimised from the top down, and, for the most part, independently.
 While there has been to some degree a co-evolution of chip design and algorithms running on such chips, each layer of the system has been overall developed from the beginning in a very abstract manner.
 “Let’s encode world entities in numbers — actually, binary numbers”; “Let’s develop smart algorithms to handle logic and arithmetic on those numbers”; “Let’s engineer some hardware to carry voltages signifying those binary numbers to do math with them”; until, one day, we got to “Let’s wrap it all up in user interfaces, so that people can literally drag around files and see pages turning”.

-The overarching result is something very compartmentalised in abstraction silos; whoever was working on transistor engineering was hardly thinking about the nitty-gritty of GUI design or videogame logic; ditto for the converse operation.
+The result is something very compartmentalised in abstraction silos; whoever was working on transistor engineering was hardly thinking about the nitty-gritty of GUI design or videogame logic, and vice versa.
 At the same time, multiple levels of this hierarchy were actively designed with this abstraction siloing in mind: it is generally a useful feature for operating systems to run on different kinds of physical devices, and for programming languages to be operating system-agnostic.
 This keeps optimisation and design for each of those levels completely isolated from the others.
-Sometimes, things at one level need to change because of some interface changes at the level below, but most of the time changes are actually implemented while ensuring the same interface to the levels above.
+Sometimes, things at one level need to change because of some interface changes at the level below, but most of the time changes are implemented while ensuring the same interface to the levels above.

 This is very different from what happens in nervous systems.
-Neurons do not talk to each other, they do things to each other; the only way to change the behavior of the system as a whole is to tinker with how neurons wire, how they fire, how they interact with each other, in a gradual fashion.
+Neurons do not talk to each other, they do things to each other; the only way to change the behaviour of the system as a whole is to tinker with how neurons wire, how they fire, how they interact with each other, in a gradual fashion.
 There is no way you can redesign a part of the system from scratch (say, visual sensory processing) and “expose the same interface”.
 The nervous system is a hard-to-understand entity, which unfolds over time during development and learning, while generating new rules and patterns as it expands.
-Its components have to constantly react to adapt to the chemical and electrical signals they receive, maintaining their own homeostatic balance while listening to the ensemble messages that are providing feedback about the performance of the system as a whole, within its environment (be it an eggshell or a complicated maze).
-Any change to be implemented can never be catastrophically wrong; development and learning cannot afford to completely reorganise one part of the system in a disruptive way.
+Its components have to constantly react to adapt to the chemical and electrical signals they receive, maintaining their own homeostatic balance.
+While they do that, they have to keep listening to the ensemble messages providing feedback about the performance of the system as a whole, within its environment (be it an eggshell or a complicated maze).
+Changes can never be catastrophically wrong; development and learning cannot afford to completely reorganise one part of the system in a disruptive way.
 Learning does not refactor.

 It seems that somehow, this process engraves a tighter relationship between environmental variables and the internal state of the system.
-What in computers would sound utterly pointless (correlating the activity of sets of transistors to the “environment” or the “behavior”) in brains becomes reasonable.
-You get your Jennifer Aniston neurons, your engrams, your face detection area, your mating-triggering optogenetic stimulation.
-This is not thorough understanding: for us neuroscientists, those are little miracles of local order and reproducible behavior in an otherwise chaotic system.
+What in computers would sound utterly pointless (correlating the activity of sets of transistors to the “environment” or the “behavior”), in brains becomes reasonable.
+You get your Jennifer Aniston neurons, your engrams, your face detection area, your optogenetically triggered mting behavior.
+This is not thorough understanding: for us neuroscientists, those are little miracles of local order and reproducible behaviour in an otherwise chaotic system.
 Everything in brains is obviously very complicated and escapes reductionist thinking; but you can at least aim at finding a reasonable amount of mutual information between subsystems and the environment; interestingly, this happens much more than you would observe with subcomponents of a processor.

 Neural networks as continuous learners #